Honey is the most beautiful of foods. Used in so many ways, virtually everyone enjoys the sweet, luscious taste of honey.

 Honey has the remarkable property of never spoiling.
 Perfectly edible honey, albeit not enough to cover your toast, has been located in the fossil record!

 While it won't spoil, it will crystallize with course granules often large enough to see.
 The honey may also harden.
 But, even with these physical changes, the honey is still quite edible.

 Whipped honey, which is very popular in Europe, is similar to that form of regular honey, but with the granules being very small.
 The result is a smoother, creamier honey that is very spreadable.

 In the next lesson we will look at the details of harvesting honey.
 First, though, let's set the stage by describing some of the things you will need, apart from the equipment and tools we will discuss later.

 You will need some space!
 Depending on your expertise, equipment and time commitment, you will need to be organized too.

 It is important that you harvest your honey indoors, such as in a garage.
 Spilling a mere drop of honey near your hive may invite robbers.
 Think about that - if you harvest your honey outdoors you will be hanging a huge "come and get it" sign, around the spot on which you are working.

 Yes, it's sticky and messy.
 Some equipment may help reduce the risk of spills and mess, but nothing is assured.
 Being able to rinse off and clean up a few spilled drops of sticky honey makes the whole experience more enjoyable.

 Certain tools, such as an uncapping knife, need electricity, so make sure you have ready access in your harvesting location of choice.

-In our next lesson we will look at the hardware and tools you need to harvest your honey.
+In our Part 2 of our look at honey harvesting, we look at the hardware and tools you need to harvest your honey.